 As much as employers can’t force staff to have the vaccine, they can certainly encourage them.
 This could be through providing reliable information about the vaccine, so they’re able to make an informed choice – and even to allow paid time off for vaccination appointments and/or for the symptoms developed after vaccination or by arranging sponsored vaccination campaigns for employees.

 When will the vaccination for the general public start?

-After health care workers, Vaccination is going to be rolled for the next group of vulnerable population, i.e above 50yrs age group and soon after that, it would be open for the rest of the population as per the union health secretary.
+After health care workers, vaccination is going to be rolled for the next group of the vulnerable population, i.e above 50 yrs age group and soon after that, it would be open for the rest of the population as per the union health secretary.

 - Getting a COVID-19 vaccine can keep you from contracting the disease by creating an antibody response in your body without you having to become infected with the novel coronavirus.

-- COVID-19 vaccination will prevent you from becoming seriously ill or from developing serious complications.
+- COVID-19 vaccination will prevent you from becoming seriously ill or developing serious complications.